ChenCodes/SeatUp/README.md

 # SeatUp
 ###Outsideland Hacks - 23 July 2016

-####Hackathon prompt: Build something that enhances the experience for Artists and/or Fans at Outside Lands 2016 (iOS, Android, Web, or anything else).
+####Hackathon prompt: Build something that enhances the experience for artists and/or fans at Outside Lands 2016 (iOS, Android, Web, or anything else).

 ####App description: SeatUp is an app that helps organize concertgoers by their height and group status so that there would be minimal blocking of persons that are shorter.